cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 python3
 ```

-Add the path to jar file using Spark configuration command at Runtime.
+Add the path to jar file using Spark configuration command at runtime:
 ```py
 # python
 from pyspark import SparkConf, SparkContext